Thursday, May 13, 2021

 Glaucoma

 Glaucoma is usually a hereditary condition and occurs when the optic nerve becomes damaged.
-Over time, glaucoma can lead to blindness, but it can usually be treated if the symptoms are caught early.
+Over time, glaucoma can lead to blindness, but it can usually be treated with the help of an expert optometrist from a reputed optometric clinic like Optica Optometry, if the symptoms are caught early.
 These include:

 · Tunnel vision